Geometry- and topology-controlled synchronization phase transition on manifolds: Representative geometric and topological indicators

-In this section, we test the theory presented in Sec.
-III on representative homogeneous manifolds.
-We first identify the geometric factor $\kappa\left(M\right)$ that is determined by the averaged tangent projection on the chosen embedding and order-parameter sector.
-This coefficient multiplies the linear growth term of the order-parameter perturbation and therefore fixes the linear instability threshold.
-We then state the Euler characteristic and the corresponding topological prediction for the cubic coefficient under the locality conditions of Appendix \ref{Appendix-D} and the sign condition of Appendix \ref{Appendix-E}.
-Finally, we translate that prediction into the defect content of the onset texture and into the local onset scenarios near threshold.
-In particular, under those conditions, a non-zero Euler characteristic does not allow generic continuous onset to occur by topology and can select a discontinuous onset once $\Lambda_{5}>0$, whereas a zero Euler characteristic allows a continuous onset without forcing it to occur.
-In Table \ref{Table-5} and in the discussion below, the first four cases lie on the nonzero-Euler side and the last four lie on the zero-Euler side.
-Appendices \ref{Appendix-J} and \ref{Appendix-K} collect the explicit geometric and topological computations used below.
+In this section, we apply the theory presented in Sec.
+III to representative homogeneous manifolds.
+We first identify the geometric source coefficient $\kappa\left(M\right)$ that is determined by the averaged tangent projection on the chosen embedding.
+This coefficient multiplies the coupling-induced source term in the linearized kinetic equation.
+Together with the intrinsic-drift response, it determines the critical coupling for the loss of stability of the incoherent state.
+We then state the Euler characteristic.
+This gives an unconditional prediction for the net defect charge of the critical texture through the Poincar\'e-Hopf theorem.
+When the locality conditions of Appendix \ref{Appendix-D} and the sign condition of Appendix \ref{Appendix-E} are also imposed, the same Euler characteristic gives the conditional cubic-sign information used in the one-mode normal form.
+Under those additional conditions, a non-zero Euler characteristic removes the generic continuous branch from the local normal form and can lead to a discontinuous transition when $\Lambda_{5}>0$, whereas for a zero Euler characteristic the local branch is determined by the normal-form coefficients.
+In Table \ref{Table-5}, the first four cases have nonzero Euler characteristic and the last four have zero Euler characteristic.
+Appendix \ref{Appendix-J} collects the explicit geometric and topological computations.

 When the linearized problem is symmetry-degenerate, we interpret the one-mode reduction branch by branch.
 In other words, we first select a critical direction after symmetry breaking and then apply the local theory of Subsecs. \ref{Nonlinear-response-subsection}-\ref{Scaling-scenarios-subsection} to that branch.